Who may reserve space

 Types of events

-- Approved University-sponsored event: An event sponsored by a Carnegie Mellon department involving an organization that is outside the Carnegie Mellon community.
+- Approved University-sponsored event: An event sponsored by a Carnegie Mellon University department involving an organization that is outside the university community.
 This event should provide and educational or community service opportunity.

 Deadlines for submitting reservation requests